jnhong/cs403-dpl/README.md

 - executable information (output of `file 403`):
   - ELF 64-bit LSB executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, for GNU/Linux 2.6.32, BuildID[sha1]=0d925514fe385cf5a79fbac807cffd91c8b2d43f, not stripped
 - options
-  - The `-p` option pretty-prints the input program.
+  - The `-p` option pretty-prints the input program instead of executing it.

 ### Terminology
 Most terms have their usual meaning, but the following may be considered particularities:
-- **body** - a body is a sequence of zero or more statements followed by an expression.
+- **body** - a body is a sequence of zero or more statements (to be defined below) followed by an expression.
 The value of the body is considered to be the value of the last expression after evaluating the preceding statements in order.

 ### Rules of Thumb
 - Brackets are used to denote special-forms or close relation to special-forms and are used by: